maxutility2011/ezLiveStreaming/README.md

 Every time you make configuration changes to any of the services, you need to rebuild the docker images (step 7).

 ##Local setup ONLY**
-If you run the api_server, scheduler and worker all on a local machine without public Internet, worker wouldn't be using and won't be available from a public IP address.
+If you run the api_server, scheduler and worker on local machines without public Internet, worker won't be using a public IP address and job scheduler won't be able to find your worker using get_my_ip services such as https://api.ipify.org?format=json.
 In that case, you need to configure *MyPublicIP* in [worker/app/worker_app_config.json](worker/app/worker_app_config.json), e.g.,
 ```
 ......
 "MyPublicIP": "192.168.50.147",
 ......
 ```
+Your configured IP address will be sent to the job scheduler when the worker registers itself initially.
+The job scheduler will use the received IP address to find the worker.
+The field *MyPublicIP* might also be used when your worker VM has multiple network interfaces and multiple IP addresses and you want to use a specific one to communicate with the job scheduler.
+However, if your worker VM do have a public IP address, do not configure *MyPublicIP*.

 ## Step 6: Network setup
 As a general note, please ensure all the url, hostname/ip_address, network port you put into the configurations files are accessible from other services.
 For example, make sure the worker service can reach the job scheduler service using the configured *SchedulerUrl* ([worker/app/worker_app_config.json](worker/app/worker_app_config.json)).
 Please also make sure any configured network ports are open in the firewall.